A key part of building trust with your brand’s audience is using a clear, consistent tone of voice with everything you write.

 Here’s a quick recap of the benefits you can reap from taking the time to do this:

 - You’ll get ideas about tone out of your head and into a document that can be discussed with your team to provide clarity and a deeper understanding of your company’s tone of voice

 - Your tone exercises can act as a guide for those that are writing messaging to develop consistency for the brand

 - You’ll establish a record of decisions that were made around tone so that they can be tested and improved on over time

 - You’ll create a means of conducting user research to find out if your audience thinks about you in the same way you think about yourself

-If you try it out and find it helpful, please leave a comment.
-And if you like this type of exercise to help define your brand, you can read more about our tools for defining strategy on our website.
+If you like this type of exercise to help define your brand, you can read more about how we use this as part of our Brand Guidebook process here.